moerkb/logic-workbench/README.md

 + 'Flattening' functions `and` and `or` (e.g. `(and A (and B C))` becomes `(and A B C)`).
 + Creating the dimacs file format for a cnf formula.

+Planned features:

++ SAT solving (SAT4J and naive DPLL implementation)
++ GUI
++ Loading a formula in a REPL, modifiying it there and returning to program.
++ Visualizing parse trees (probably with rhizome/graphviz)
++ Generating tex code for formulas, truth tables, etc.
++ Other fancy stuff we have not figured out yet.

 ## Dependencies

 The logical workbench is developed and testes with Clojure 1.3.0, but it might work with earlier versions as well.